 - Stitch the Applique outline

 Once your presser foot is lowered, the needle button will turn green and you may press it to start.
-The machine will stitch an outline of your design.
+The machine will stitch a silhouette of your design or placement stitch.
 It does not matter what thread color you use here as it will be covered up.

 There are 2 ways that you can apply your fabric over your stitched outline.

-The second method and my preferred method is to line the back of your applique material with wonder under and hold it in place while the machine performs another outline stitch. - Run Tack Stitch to Keep applique fabric in place
+The second method and my preferred method is to line the back of your applique material with fusible webbing and hold it in place while the machine performs another outline or tackdown stitch. - Run Tack Stitch to Keep applique fabric in place

-Press the green button again and it will run another outline stitch to keep your applique fabric in place.
+Press the green button again and it will run another trace stitch (straight stitch) to keep your applique fabric in place.
 Again, thread color is not important here.

 - Trim excess Applique Fabric from Design

 Raise the presser foot and carefully remove the hoop from the machine.
-Using small sharp scissors, cut the excess fabric away as close to the stitch lines as you can, obviously without cutting the stitches.
+Using small sharp scissors, cut the excess applique fabric away as close to the placement lines as you can, obviously without cutting the stitches.

 - Heat set in place

-If you chose to use the wonder under, use a mini iron to press the applique fabric to the base fabric.
+If you chose to use the fusible webbing, use a mini iron to fuse the applique fabric to the base fabric.
 This will prevent puckering during the rest of the embroidery process and also after washing.
 I definitely like to use this method when making baby gifts or gifts that need regular washing.

 - Verify Thread Color

-The next stitches will show so you will need to make sure your machine is threaded with the appropriate colored thread. (bobbin thread never matters since it only shows on the back!)
+The next stitches will show so you will need to make sure your machine is threaded with the appropriate different thread colors. (bobbin thread never matters since it only shows on the back!)

 Replace the hoop into the machine and lower the presser foot.
-Press the green button and the machine will add a tacking stitch.
+Press the green button and the machine will add a zigzag stitch.
 This will be a stitch that outlines where the satin stitch will go.
 It is usually a V or E stitch.
 It is building a base for the satin stitch!
+It will touch both your appliqué fabric and your background fabric.

 - Embroider Satin Stitch